rubycho/cv-notes/04 CNN/day01-CNN.md

 The basic operation is: "Filter and Stride", as we can see in the previous image.

+On 3D input (it could be a input image, or a feature-map):
 - Starting from the available-left-top-most pixel, apply the kernel.
 - Stride to the next pixel and apply kernel.

-+ If multiple channels, can use different kernels for each channel, and sum up results of each channel, and add bias value.
++ If it has multiple channels, can use different kernels for each channel, and sum up results of each channel, and add bias value.

 The result of Conv Layer is commonly called "Featrue Map (F-Map)".